aharonium/opensiddur.org/posts/posts/tkhine-for-shabbat-mevorkhim-rosh-hodesh-shvat_(aharon.varady_2018-01-09).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Master of the Cosmos, woe is to us, that we don’t have a prophet now, that can give us instruction for our evil deeds and show us the good way.
 We tremble and are afraid when we reflect upon our transgressions, our sins, our failures, and our distortions of the right way.
 We don’t know how to disguise our face because of our great shame.
 Where can we hide?
 Where can we run from your great wrath?
 Should we flee to the heights?
 You are there too.
 Should we go into the depths of the earth?
 You are there too.
 Should we swim into the bottom of the ocean?
 Your hand will also meet me there.
 When I think that the darkness will cover me, that you won’t see me, the Holy Scriptures say, “Any darkness is not dark for you, God.”[foot]Psalms 139:12[/foot] The night is light for you.
 Master of the Cosmos, I have nowhere to run, only to you alone.
 Stretch out your holy arm to accept my repentance.
-Because you are full of kindness and mercy, have pity upon us.
-Amen.
-Selah.
+Because you are full of kindness and mercy, have pity upon us. <em>Amen</em>. <em>Selah</em>.
 </div></td>
 </tr>